 10) Minimalism reduces financial insecurity

-Worrying about financials can easily trigger feelings of anxiety or depression.
+Worrying about finances can easily trigger feelings of anxiety or depression.
 But because minimalism inadvertently reduces your spending it really can help to relieve financial problems.

 This benefit can be twofold if you’re someone that copes with negative feelings through shopping as not only will minimalism reduce your shopping habit, thus saving money.
 But it will also help you deal with the reasons of why you shop and help you overcome that as well!